Ichmed/Thousndoor/World/Objects/Tools/Quick Bijector.md

 Short for "quick-use bilateral injection mechanism".
-A mechanism consisting of two spring loaded needles that can be triggered with a single button press.
+A mechanism consisting of two spring loaded syringes that can be triggered with a single button press.

 [[Quick Bijector]]s are often used by [[Ghoulstitcher]]s to inject [[Necroglutanates]] into two parts at the same time while using their other hand to hold them together.
-This is mostly done in field-use situations as it is more precise and safer to use fixtures in industrial settings.
+This is mostly done in field-use situations, in industrial settings it is more precise and safe to use dedicated fixtures.